JasperOrenius/JasperOrenius/README.md

   - In my freetime I like to work out and go to the gym alot.

 ## 💪: My Expertise :
-  I specialize in game development, desktop app development, web development (backend and frontend), data science.
+  I specialize in game development, desktop app development and web development (backend and frontend).
   My proficiency includes:

 #### Languages